 5) What type of people do you think would most benefit from Rows?

 There is always some confirmation bias in these questions.
 Nevertheless, there are often surprises in the data.
 This time, the top responses were:

 The output of the analysis is compiled in a short one-pager.
 We share it with the whole team on Slack, and present it in an All-hands meeting 🙌.

 The PMF survey has been an invaluable tool at Rows.
 It gives us a pulse on how our users feel about the product, a target to chase, leaves us with areas to double down on, and occasionally surfaces new market opportunities.
 Hearing first hand from our customers about the benefits they see in Rows and areas of improvement is also a great motivator for the team.
 And in a time where we’re all working remotely, sharing what’s going on across the company is more important than ever.

 That being said, my advice would be not to lean too much on the survey results to drive decisions, but rather to inform them.
 There is a big selection bias in the results — you’ll only get feedback from the small percentage of people who actually responded — and it is easy to get infatuated with the enthusiasm of your most cheerful supporters.

-dashdash is the spreadsheet for builders.
-Automate your processes with powerful Sales and Marketing tools that integrate with your stack.
-Currently in beta.
-Find out more on our website and sign up for our waitlist.
+Rows is the first true spreadsheet with built-in integrations and a slick sharing experience.
+Automate your processes with powerful tools that integrate with your stack.
+Currently in public beta.
+Find out more and sign up for free on our website.